mkinderwater/pi5-volumio-framebuffer-appliance/readme.md

 Pick one LCD section only.

 Use SunFounder for the current LCD.
-Use Waveshare for the older Waveshare LCD.
+Use TFT35A for the older Waveshare-compatible LCD.

 After changing LCD boot settings, reboot before testing the framebuffer app.